syncfusion-content/blazor-docs/blazor/diagram-component/nodes/customization.md

         Node node1 = new Node()
         {
             ID = "node1",
-            // Size of the node
+            // Size of the node.
             Height = 100,
             Width = 100,
-            // Position of the node
+            // Position of the node.
             OffsetX = 100,
             OffsetY = 100,
         };
         Node node2 = new Node()
         {
             ID = "node6",
-            // Size of the node
+            // Size of the node.
             Height = 510,
             Width = 202,
-            // Position of the node
+            // Position of the node.
             OffsetX = 300,
             OffsetY = 100,
         };